Particular/docs.particular.net/servicecontrol/creating-config-file.md

 ### LicenseComponent/AmazonSQS/AccessKey

+Version: 5.4.0+

 The AWS Access Key ID to use to discover queue names and gather per-queue metrics.

-Version: 5.4+

 Type: string

 ### LicenseComponent/AmazonSQS/SecretKey

+Version: 5.4.0+

 The AWS Secret Access Key to use to discover queue names and gather per-queue metrics.

-Version: 5.4+

 Type: string

 ### LicenseComponent/AmazonSQS/Profile

+Version: 5.4.0+

 The name of a local AWS credentials profile to use to discover queue names and gather per-queue metrics.

-Version: 5.4+

 Type: string

 ### LicenseComponent/AmazonSQS/Region

+Version: 5.4.0+

 The AWS region to use when accessing AWS services.

-Version: 5.4+

 Type: string

 ### LicenseComponent/AmazonSQS/Prefix

+Version: 5.4.0+

 Report only on queues that begin with the specified prefix.
 This is commonly used when one AWS account must contain queues for multiple projects or multiple environments.

-Version: 5.4+

 Type: string